pghalliday/gh-pages-travis/README.md

 }
 ```

-Create your `gh-pages` branch and add the following `.travis.yml` to prevent travis build it
+Create your `gh-pages` branch and add the following `.travis.yml` to prevent travis from building it

 ```yml
 branches: